The Teen Taking Back Practical Jokes From YouTube’s Bros

 But one thing Mills thinks a lot about as she scales her channel is the ethics of prank culture.

-When growing an audience on YouTube there’s a natural tension between what will get you raw views and what content will grow your brand responsibly, and Mills said she often tows that line.
+When growing an audience on YouTube there’s a natural tension between what will get you raw views and what content will grow your brand responsibly, and Mills said she often toes that line.

 “Where you draw the line is something that’s been on my mind a lot for the past month or two,” Mills said.
 “The thing about prank culture on YouTube is that it’s so driven by numbers and views.
 It’s something where you can understand why people do stuff that gets them in trouble.”